z0rg0n/multiyat/README.md

 Extract the zip

 # Running the app
-Open up a command prompt and navigate to the folder you extracted the download to.
+Open up a command prompt and navigate to the folder you extracted the zip to.
 ```